bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 It's certainly not impressive from a programming point of view, but considering the fact it was generated _only out of properly filtering random data_ is crazy.
 Combine a few more of these into a single rom and you have a game!

+## Future Work?

+I targeted the Atari 2600 for a reason.
+It's dead simple, there are no memory mappers or program and character ROMs, and it doesn't have the 'Nintendo Logo copy protection' the original Game Boy has.
+Basically, if you throw random bytes at an Atari, _something_ is going to fall out, which I have proven here.

+But others have suggested other platforms to target, like the NES or Game Boy.
+These will not work as well as the 2600 for a few reasons.

+**The NES** is much more complex, with memory mappers required for nearly any game.
+You can't just drop random bytes into the ROM and expect anything.
+Rather, you _could_ but it would take much longer than waiting for an Atari game.
+The NES uses split character and program ROMs for code and graphics.
+These are stored separately.
+You could dump random data into a character ROM and keep the program ROM of Tetris, but it wouldn't look like anything.
+You could dump random data into the program ROM and keep the character ROM of Super Mario 3, but the best you could hope for is a quarter of a Mario sprite on screen.

+**The Game Boy** requires a 48-byte Nintendo logo at a hardcoded location in the ROM.
+Sure, you could brute-force this by just slapping it in after being generated, but there's a whole boot ROM that must complete successfully before anything happens.
+And there's bank switching chips to consider.

+In contrast, the Atari 2600 is astonishingly stupid.
+It boots straight into ROM with zero safeguards.
+It will send video after nine instructions. _Something_ is going to fall out if you shake it enough.

 ## A Conclusion

 <figure style="float: right; margin: 0 0 1em 1em; max-width: 300px;">